dvitanov/lorevc/docs/deciding-to-fundraise/company-vc-fit.md

 :::tip Summary

-**Venture capitalists are in the business of funding extreme outliers: companies that can become unicorns (valued at $1B or more) in the span of 7-10 years.**
+**Venture capitalists are in the business of funding extreme outliers: companies that can become unicorns (valued at $1B or more) in a short amount of time (typically 7-10 years).**

 :::